On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: Complete point symmetry group

-where $\varepsilon_0$, \dots, $\varepsilon_4$ are arbitrary constants with $\varepsilon_1\ne0$, $\varepsilon_2>0$ and $\varepsilon_3>0$; $\boldsymbol\beta=(\beta^1,\beta^2)$; the parameters~$\beta^1$, $\beta^2$ and $\alpha$ run through the set of smooth functions of~$t$; $O$ is an arbitrary $2\times2$ orthogonal matrix. \end{theorem}
+where $\varepsilon_0$, \dots, $\varepsilon_4$ are arbitrary constants with $\varepsilon_1\ne0$, $\varepsilon_2>0$ and $\varepsilon_3>0$; $\boldsymbol\beta=(\beta^1,\beta^2)^{\mathsf T}$; the parameters~$\beta^1$, $\beta^2$ and $\alpha$ run through the set of smooth functions of~$t$; $O$ is an arbitrary $2\times2$ orthogonal matrix. \end{theorem}

-\begin{corollary} The discrete symmetries of the primitive equations~\eqref{eq:PrimitiveEquations} are exhausted, up to combining with continuous symmetries and with each other, by two involutions, which are the simultaneous inversion of time and velocity, $(t,u,v,w)\to(-t,-u,-v,-w)$, and simultaneous mirror mappings in the $(x,y)$- and $(u,v)$-planes, $(x,y,u,v)\to(-x,y,-u,v)$. \end{corollary}
+\begin{corollary} The discrete symmetries of the primitive equations~\eqref{eq:PrimitiveEquations} with with $f=0$, $J=0$ and arbitrary values $R>0$ and $\kappa\in(0,1)$ are exhausted, up to combining with continuous symmetries and with each other, by two involutions, which are the simultaneous inversion of time and velocity, $(t,u,v,\omega)\to(-t,-u,-v,-\omega)$, and simultaneous reflections in the $(x,y)$- and $(u,v)$-planes, $(x,y,u,v)\to(-x,y,-u,v)$. \end{corollary}